XORGanon/cards/README.md

     + Suite : Belonging

     # Semioverse miner
-    + Lore : Some metaverse miners call their collectively constructed underworld "The megadungeon": a branching expanding labyrinth, underneath the facadic surface of "reality".
+    + Lore : Some metaverse miners call their collectively constructed underworld "The megadungeon": a branching [...]

     # Et cetera ...